 Distribution: The Doña Ana talussnail is endemic to Doña Ana Mountains, Doña Ana County (Miller 1976).
 Sonorella todseni can arguably be considered the most geographically restricted of all known species of Sonorella in New Mexico (Metcalf and Smartt 1997).
 Current Status: Sonorella todseni was listed as state threatened in 1990.
+A 90-day finding by the U.S. Fish and Wildlife Service determined that Doña Ana talussnail had substantial information to warrant listing (USFWS 2009), and the species is currently under review (Wallace 2022).
 Lang (2001) reported live S. todseni in rivulet-like accumulations of dark, rhyolitic talus on the north and east slope of Doña Ana Peak.
 The total population size appears very small, probably occupying <1.0 acre, collectively (Sullivan 1997).
+No live snails were detected in 2021, but several shells were found of both adults and juveniles (Wallace 2022).

 Threats: Habitat protection is paramount for the conservation of this species, which is vulnerable due to its restricted range, fragile habitat, and easy public land access (NMDGF 1988; Lang 2001).
 The extant population is susceptible to any form of soil disturbance or mining activity in the general vicinity of talus slopes.
 Surveys revealed sign of shrub removal by digging and a plastic tag tie from a local gardening center (Lang 2001).
 Removal of woody vegetation not only disturbs talus slopes, but also results in loss of food and cover for snails (Vagvolgyi 1974), increases the potential for slope erosion, and effectively reduces water retention capacity of the soil.
 Cumulative effects of these activities can have irrevocable impacts, exacerbating habitat desiccation and increasing substrate temperatures, which can dry-out developing egg masses deposited in talus just below the ground surface.
 Climate change, natural perturbations (fire, rock slides), mining, and related substrate disturbance activities represent threats to this species (NMDGF 1988; Sullivan 1997; Lang 2001).